mauvaisetroupe/ckad-prepare-exam/02-application-deployment/02-deployments-perform-rolling-updates.md

 ## Create a new deployment

-### Create a deployment with a specific image
+### Create a deployment with a specific image and running a command

 [//]: # (source 01 / Deployments)

 ```
-$ kubectl create deployment httpd-frontend --image=httpd:2.4-alpine --replicas=3
+$ kubectl create deployment httpd-frontend --image=httpd:2.4-alpine --replicas=3 -- /bin/sh -c "sleep 3600"
 ```

+>**Warning** : No need to add option "--command" (does not exist)

 ### Find error in ReplicatSet selector
 [//]: # (source 04/Label and Selectors)